-Apple decided to use OLED (organic light-emitting diode) display for all of its three new iPhones planned for 2019, as reported by Electronic Times of South Korea.
-This has immediately impacted the shares of Japan Display that went down by 10% already.
+Apple decided to use an OLED (organic light-emitting diode) display for all of its three new iPhones planned for 2019, as Electronic Times of South Korea reported.
+This has immediately impacted the shares of Japan Display, which went down by 10% already.

-The company has planned for mass production of OLED panels for smartphones starting in 2019.
-Facing cash-crunch, it is looking for new investors to finance and launch the production line.
+The company has planned mass production of OLED smartphone panels starting in 2019.
+Facing cash crunch, it is looking for new investors to finance and launch the production line.

-Masayuki Otani, chief market analyst for Securities Japan has pointed out that the government will continue helping Japan Display, but the company itself has been slow as compared to its South Korean rivals in OLED production.
+Masayuki Otani, the chief market analyst for Securities Japan, has pointed out that the government will continue helping Japan Display, but the company itself has been slow as compared to its South Korean rivals in OLED production.

-Japan Display, formed in 2012 combines the display businesses of Hitachi, Sony and Toshiba.
-The deal was brokered by Innovation Network Corp of Japan (INCJ) that’s backed by the state.
+Japan Display, formed in 2012, combines the display businesses of Hitachi, Sony, and Toshiba.
+The deal was brokered by Innovation Network Corp of Japan (INCJ), backed by the state.

 OLED screens are thinner and lighter as compared to LCD screens.
 Additionally, OLEDs do not require backlighting, rather can generate light themselves.
 This further ensures that less battery life is spent.